- What are Mane Hair Thickening Fibres?

 What is Mane Seal and Shine?

-Once Mane Hair Loss Fibres are sealed with Mane Seal and Shine, they are water, rain, wind and perspiration resistant.
+Once Mane Hair Thickening Fibres are sealed with Mane Seal and Shine, they are water, rain, wind and perspiration resistant.
 We do recommend however that wet hair be allowed to dry naturally rather than rubbing rigorously with a dry towel.

 Why do we lose our hair?

 Hair has a lifespan of between 2 to 6 years.
 When hair eventually falls a new hair starts growing after the rest period of a few months.
 So it is quite normal for the hair to fall out every day.
 When this happens it does not mean that the hair lived and died, but rather that the hair fibre has done its programmed function and the root will get rid of it to start a new cycle.
 Hair loss only becomes a problem when the new hair is not produced at the same rate as the lost hair.
 Because we have so many hairs on our scalp when this loss process starts we do not realise the effect of it until we start seeing the scalp.